Xv1ous/godot-rougelike/README.md

 1. Create a new enemy scene in `Character/Scenes/Enemies/`
 2. Create a new enemy script in `Character/Scripts/Enemies/` that extends `Enemy`
 3. Add the enemy scene to the `ENEMY_SCENES` array in `Rooms/Scripts/room.gd`

+### Adding New Pickup Items
+1. Add the item texture to `Data/item_data.gd` in the `PICKUP_TEXTURES` dictionary
+2. Define the item's effect in the `PICKUP_EFFECTS` dictionary
+3. Add pickup spawn markers to room scenes in the `PickupPosition` container
+4. The pickup will automatically spawn when rooms are cleared

+### Customizing Pickup Effects
+Edit `Data/item_data.gd` to modify:
+- Potion textures
+- Heal amounts
+- Speed boost multipliers and durations
+- Damage values
+- Add new effect types (damage boost, defense, etc.)

 ## Assets